htso/Robinhood_at_a_glance/README.md

-## Top 10 Holdings [Jun 27th, 2020]
+## Top 10 Holdings [Jul 4th, 2020]
 These are the favorites of the Robinhood community.
-Interestingly, seven of the 10 happen to be old fashion non-technology names.
-An automaker makes it to the top of the list is puzzling.
-They surely have many bottom-fishers, thus the large interest in the two beaten-up airlines and one cruise operator (`AAL`, `DAL`, `CCL`).
-But there are also the big tech fans as in `MSFT`  and `AAPL`.

 <p align="center">